bxb454/LOC-Auto-Transcriber/README.md

 # LOC-Auto-Transcriber
 Flask webapp using Selenium, Pytesseract, and the OpenCV API that allows a user to login to their Library of Congress account to automatically transcribe from a collection of historical documents.
-User input implemented with the PyWebIO API.
+User input implemented with PyWebIO.

 ## Instructions:

-**Note: Required libraries are found in `requirements.txt` in this repository.**
+### To run this application, run this Docker command on your local CLI:

+`docker run -p 4000:80 auto-transcriber`

 ### 1. Upon launching the file named `Autotranscriber.py`, you will be asked for four things in sequence from the application: